 Whether you're buying a leather coat online for yourself or you've been in an 18-month evaluation cycle to buy an ERP solution that's going to take two years to implement, you go through the same 7-stage buyer journey that your customers or clients go through when your company produces revenue.

-- Awareness.
 You’ve identified what you need and become aware of one or multiple companies that fulfill your need(s).

-- Inquiry.
 If you're interested in learning more, you engage with the companies that you become aware of to gather information and compare alternatives, thereby becoming a “lead” in their sales process.

-- Conversion.
 If you are satisfied with what you have learned so far, you agree to be further educated about exchanging money for a solution to your problem.
 If you agree that the value of the solution is worth the cost of purchase (time, resources, money, etc.) then you buy.

-- Satisfaction.
 Then the company delivers on the promises made in the Awareness, Inquiry, and Conversion stages of the buyer journey – you get what’s expected for the dollars spent.

-- Retention.
 If the first purchase was a good experience, then you’ll purchase the same thing again from the same company, retaining trust in the solution that you continue to purchase.

-- Expansion.
 If the experience was great, beyond trusting the product that you already purchased, you'll expand your trust with the company to buy more solutions to more problems.

-- Customer Advocacy.
 When the company has done everything you needed, and the whole experience through the first 6 stages of your buyer journey exceeded your expectations, then you become an advocate, promoting and selling the company to others.
 This is the company’s most valuable lead.

 Whether your company struggles to get customers in the door, or you can’t get past stage five, all aspects of revenue production across every area of your company must work together to get customers to stage seven of the buyer journey.
-Ultimately, customer advocacy produces the lowest cost leads with the highest sales conversion rates and the highest average contract values with the help of your highest lifetime value customers.
+Ultimately, customer advocacy produces the lowest cost leads with the highest sales conversion rates and the highest average contract values with the help of your highest lifetime value (LTV) customers.
 This is the most profitable way to grow efficiently, effectively, and profitably, while caring for the people, process, and data elements of the buyer journey.

-Companies That Get the Highest ROI with Atomic Revenue
+Companies that Get the Highest ROI with Atomic Revenue

-There are specific types of businesses that realize the highest Return on Investment (ROI) when working with Atomic Revenue.
+There are specific types of businesses that realize the highest return on investment (ROI) when working with Atomic Revenue.